LeaVerou/lea.verou.me/2024/sentiment-chips/index.md

 ## Lessons Learned

-In addition to any generalizable knowledge around survey design, I think this is also an interesting product management case study, for a variety of reasons.
+In addition to any generalizable knowledge around survey design, I think this is also an interesting product management case study, and teaches us several lessons.

 ### Never skimp on articulating the [north star UI](../../2023/eigensolutions/#nsui)